 About once a week, we get a client demanding that their ex endure supervised visitation.

-Get answers to your frequently asked questions about supervised visitation here.
+Get answers to your most asked questions about supervised visitation here.

 Supervised visitation is a type of visitation.
-It allows a non-custodial parent to maintain their constitutional rights to have contact with their children.
-However, their contact occurs in a controlled setting.
+It allows the non-custodial parent to maintain contact with their children.
+But, their contact occurs in a controlled setting.

 Why would a judge consider supervised visitation?

 Who supervises the visits if a judge if I have to have my visits supervised?

 What if supervision gets ordered but not at a courthouse or through a formal program?